How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 There is a strong correlation between pageviews and blog income, so working on your SEO to increase pageviews is a smart move if you want to maximize your blogging revenue.

-Additionally, if you want to maximize the amount of money you make per pageview, it makes sense to diversify your revenue streams and / or focus on higher RPM revenue streams.
+Additionally, if you want to maximize the amount of money you make per pageview, it makes sense to diversified revenue streams and/or focus on higher RPM revenue streams.
 (See below for more on this!)

 Do bloggers with more revenue streams earn more?